BrianCuellar03/GitTutorial/README.md

 # Committing Branch Changes (Terminal)
 Committing these changes in our branch allows us to capture our progress, making our experimental features a solid part of our project's history.

-***Stage and Commit Your Changes:*** After editing, switch back to the terminal to add and commit these changes:
+***Stage and commit your changes:*** After editing, switch back to the terminal to add and commit these changes:

 ```
 git add mood_checker.py